accelerando-consulting/spike/README.md

 memory, a USB port, a battery charger, and some sockets for attaching sensors.

+The ESP32 microprocessor has a number of built in peripheral devices.
+It has a WiFI radio, a bluetooth radio, some communication interfaces and a number of General Purpose Input Output Pins (GPIOs).
+A GPIO pin can be programmed to **output** either High Voltage (3.3v) or Low Voltage (0v).
+We use this voltage to control outside devices.
+A GPIO pin can also be programmed to *sense* voltage, or act as an **input**, a high voltage will be read as a 1 and a low voltage will be read as a 0.

 ## Step one: make it blink

 We are going to make the built-in Light Emitting Diode (LED) flash on